 The section on the Peel River does not have any good hiking opportunities, at least none that we are aware of.
 The Peel is a big, fast moving river.
 There are rapids in one section: the Peel Canyon just after where the Bonnet Plume River flows into the Peel.
 In normal water these are no more difficult than those on the Wind.
 We ran those rapids in full flood; portaging or lining the canoes were not realistic options.
 The only way we were able to get through safely was by rafting the three canoes together.
 Marilyn sat in the middle canoe and gave instructions to paddlers on the two outside canoes.

 Below is a set of video clips from our trip followed by a slide show.
 Press the buttons on the lower right to get a full screen view and to improve the resolution.
+Also below is a Google Earth Tour of our trip.

 Now the photos.
 If you expand the photo viewer to full page the “Adventures” menu will stop working.
 This is because of technical issues with the website software.
 Pick any other menu item and go to that web page.
 The “Adventures” menu will then work properly.